snu-sf-class/sf202301/README.md

     + Emacs: [Company-Coq](https://github.com/cpitclaudel/company-coq).
 Follow the setup instructions.
         * If it shows `Searching for program No such file or directory coqtop` error, please add `(custom-set-variables '(coq-prog-name "PATH/TO/coqtop"))` to `.emacs` file.
         * In case of MacOS, coqtop is at `/Applications/CoqIDE_8.9.1.app/Contents/Resources/bin/`.

+- Tips for those using Windows
+    + Using [WSL](https://learn.microsoft.com/ko-kr/windows/wsl/install) allows you work on linux.
+    + In WSL, [WSL extension of VS Code](https://learn.microsoft.com/ko-kr/windows/wsl/tutorials/wsl-vscode) is recommended.

 #### Honor Code: *DO NOT CHEAT*
 - Do not copy others' source code, including other students' and resources around the web.
 Especially, do not consult with public repositories on software foundations.